arcanistzed/scs/README.md

 ### Integration with the Core Combat Tracker

 While this module hides the Combat Tracker by default, it updates it in the background whenever the round is switched to allow for better compatibility.
 SCS prompts to end combat whenever the round is equal to zero and will start a new combat once the round is changed above that.
+The module will end the combat when all the combatants are removed.
 There is also a setting to show the default Combat Tracker.

+### Hides itself when there is no Combat

+When enabled, once the combat has ended or all of the combatants have been removed, the app will hide itself.
+It will show itself again when a new combat is created.
+You can use this feature without the default Combat Tracker by simply adding and removing combatants in the Token HUD when combat is beginning or is over.

 ### Attack Roll HUD